Paul Budde

 Coat of Arms and family names

 Heraldry is important when researching noble families.
-Before fixed family names came into use, patronyms were used to distinguish father from son and so on.
-Family names first became the tradition amongst noblemen, this happened in Germany before 1200.
+Before fixed family names came into use, patronymics were used to distinguish father from son and so on.
+Family names first became the tradition among noblemen, this happened in Germany before 1200.

 There are some 10 coats of arms of the various Budde families.
 One has been registered in the Netherlands (Deventer), but there is no direct link with our branch.
 The Deventer branch starts with Henricus Budde, born in 1658 in Hamm, Wesfalen.
 He established himself in Deventer in 1687.
 Several members of this branch, who were allowed to add the name Cost to their name in 1831, are living in the east and west Netherlands.
 The Deventer branch are of the Protestant religion, whilst our branch has always remained Catholic.